-Did you ever wonder how long it takes to make a car?
-It is way less than you think.
+Have you ever wondered how long it takes to make a car?
+It's way less time than you think.
 But before we look at the actual numbers let’s look at some history and then agree on some definitions.

 Things Have Changed

 How does that compare with today’s assembly time?
 It is not a fair comparison.
 Today’s vehicles are a good bit more complicated than in 1925.
 They are expected to be safer, handle speeds that were unheard of in 1925, and last for years and years.